JazzMaster/LazGFX/README.md

 ### Pardon the mess

 The .ppu and .o are output files from the compiler.
-T he .inc are mostly for SDL2. **Do not remove them.**
+The .inc are mostly for SDL2.
+**Do not remove them.**

 I have a few myself that I need.